Robert Norris (sheriff): Removal of woman from meeting

 Days after the incident, Undersheriff Brad Nelson released the first official press statement from the Sheriff's Office regarding the incident on social media platforms.
 The statement claimed that there were "NO Kootenai County Deputy Sheriff's or other personnel present at or involved in this incident."
 Similarly, the Coeur d’Alene School District, which rented the facility to the KCRCC, stated in an online media release that the facility use agreement signed by the KCRCC required them to hold a public use forum.
 The district also disavowed Norris and Regan’s characterization of the event as a “private event,” which the KCRCC used to justify removing Borrenpohl.
 The Coeur d’Alene School District has condemned the incident.

 In April 2025, Coeur d'Alene city prosecutors filed misdemeanor criminal charges against five men affiliated with the private security firm, based on a police recommendation.
 The recommended charges include battery against Borrenpohl and three other individuals, as well as false imprisonment of Borrenpohl and Gregory Johnson, and "violations of security agent duties and uniform requirements".
 While city police identified Norris as an involved party, they stated that the legality of his actions remains "to be determined".
 According to public records, one of the latter claimed in an appeal that “LEAR Asset Management was under a direct lawful order by Sheriff Norris they could not lawfully refuse.”
 Despite this, Norris continues to deny any knowledge of the security arrangements and did not file a report concerning the incident.

-As of April 2025, Norris is now represented by attorney Kinzo Mihara, while Borrenpohl is represented by attorney Wendy Olson, who filed a notice of tort claim with the Kootenai County Clerk, claiming that Norris and those who acted with him violated Borrenpohl's constitutional rights.
+As of April 2025, Norris is represented by attorney Kinzo Mihara, while Borrenpohl is represented by attorney Wendy Olson, who filed a notice of tort claim seeking $5 million in damages with the Kootenai County Clerk, alleging that Norris and those acting with him violated Borrenpohl’s constitutional rights.
+In August 2025, Johnson also filed a tort claim notice against Kootenai County and Norris, seeking $2.5 million in damages for alleged violations related to his involvement in the incident.

+In November 2025, Raul Labrador, through the Idaho Attorney General’s Office, concluded the state's review and declined to file any criminal charges, including battery, against Norris, stating that no charges were warranted based on the "evidence".

+In early December 2025, misdemeanor charges were dismissed against four of the five security guards involved, including the battery and false imprisonment counts.

+The civil tort claims by Borrenpohl and Johnson remain ongoing, with no reported resolutions.